Sneha-Sah-22-23/TELEDETECTOR-Telecom-Fraud-Detection/README.md

 # TELEDETECTOR: Telecom Fraud Detection

+Take the large datasets of Telecom Company's and run the prediction model on it, to check for possible fraudulents.
 This is a hyrid prediction model that uses ML + Logic Check to detect the Fraudulent Numbers, Using MLflow Devops.

 ## ML Model (Layer 1):